We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 4. Restore to Factory Settings via iTunes (Data Loss)

-• Connect your iPhone to computer with an USB cable and open iTunes.
+• Connect your iPhone to your computer with a USB cable and open iTunes.

 • If you don't see your iPhone in iTunes, put it in recovery mode by pressing the buttons just like force restart.